shamim192/NextLevelAssignment_1/README.md

 ### ➕ Union Types

-Union Types: A union type allows a variable to accept values of multiple types.
+A union type allows a variable to accept values of multiple types.
 This is useful when a variable can have different types depending on the situation.
 We use the pipe (|) to define a type.

 #### Example of Union Type: